br33z3/br33z3.github.io/_pages/rtfm.md

 date: 2022-12-10
 ---

+# Red Team Field Manual

-# Create Local User For Windows From CMD
+## Create Local User For Windows From CMD

     This is a blog post for testing purposes.